A Latex mattress topper will stop you from tossing and turning all night long.

 On the right is a close up of the top and bottom side of the Vytex topper.
-Notice that the holes are smaller and more uniform on the top side than on the bottom side.
+Notice that the holes are smaller and more uniform on the top side (left half) than on the bottom side (right half).

 Using the topper with the smaller holes facing up will probably be ever so slightly firmer.
 It may also increase the amount of airflow through the topper.

 That would tend to keep your bed a little cooler also.

 To cover the latex toppers, and to make them act like a one piece latex mattress, I used fitted sheets.

 First, I put on a waterproof fitted sheet.
 That is so I won’t ever have to clean the topper.
 However, a 5-sided waterproof mattress protector would be better.